MiraganicStudios/MiraganicErrorHandling/README.md

 ![](/docs/static/img/bp_error_category.png)

-Error categories are very similar to defining enumerations.
+Error categories are very similar to defining `Enumerations` in blueprint.

 Results in blueprint can be selected using a handy combo box: